BBQ Pulled Pork Nachos

 Classic BBQ Sauce

 Adjust rack to top position and preheat oven to 425 degrees.
 Wash and dry produce.
 Halve, peel, and thinly slice red onion.
 Have, peel, and dice half the yellow onion (save remaining for another use).
 Thinly slice jalapeño into rounds, removing ribs and seeds for less heat.
 Pick cilantro leaves from stems; roughly chop leaves.

 In a medium microwave-safe bowl, combine red onion, half the vinegar (you’ll use the rest in the next step), ½ tsp sugar, 1 TBSP water, and a pinch of salt and pepper.
 Microwave for 90 seconds.
 Set aside to pickle, stirring occasionally, until ready to serve.
 Taste and season with more salt and pepper if desired.

-Spread blue corn tortilla chips and multigrain tortilla chips out on a baking sheet.
+Spread blue corn tortilla chips out on a baking sheet.
 Sprinkle three packets Mexican cheese over top.
 Top with pulled pork mixture and remaining cheese.
 Bake on top rack until cheese melts, 3-5 minutes.

 While nachos bake, place sour cream in a small bowl.
 Add water 1 teaspoon at a time until mixture reaches a drizzling consistency.
 Taste and season with salt and pepper.

 In a separate small bowl, combine Frank’s hot sauce with remaining BBQ sauce.